How to Start a Small Business 101 — The Ultimate Guide

 It’s not a coincidence that the most praised retail environment of modern times was birthed by a man with an almost maniacal attention to detail, the late CEO and founder of Apple, Steve Jobs.
 As the line goes in American Hustle, if you want to convince someone you’re the real deal, you have to do it, “from the feet up.”

-The first step any local entrepreneur should take when considering the look and layout of their shop is to go back to their mission statement.
+The first step any local entrepreneur should take when starting a small business and considering the look and layout of their shop is to go back to their mission statement.
 See, we told you that would come in handy!

 A good starting point here is to write down two or three keywords that you think define your brand and then allow all your design choices to be guided by those words.
 For example, a local cheese shop could be organic, artisanal, and authentic; a wine bar could be sophisticated, 1920s, French; or a local specialty food store could be gourmet, helpful, natural.